-[Name of school/college, location] will join thousands of other groups, schools and members of the public, who will all be having conversations about mental health on Time to Talk Day.
-Activity planned for the day by [Name of school/ college] will include [Please add a paragraph in here about what your group is specifically doing].
+[Name of school/youth club/organisation] will join thousands of other groups, schools and members of the public, who will all be having conversations about mental health on Time to Talk Day.
+Activity planned for the day by [Name of school/youth organisation] will include [Please add a paragraph in here about what your group is specifically doing].

-A survey of 1000 young people aged 16-24 on mental health, found that 66 per cent think that young people are dismissed by adults when they try to speak about their mental health.
+A survey of 1,000 young people aged 16-24 on mental health, found that 66 per cent think that young people are dismissed by adults when they try to speak about their mental health.

-[Insert school/college quote].
+[Insert organisation quote].